Spider-Man in film: Cancellation of Spider-Man 4

-Cancellation

 Media coverage of Spider-Man 4 gives contradictory accounts about the project's development.
-One report disseminated by Deadline said Sony was prioritizing the sequel to shoot back-to-back with a fifth film.
+One report disseminated by Deadline Hollywood said Sony was prioritizing the sequel to shoot back-to-back with a fifth film.
 However, Raimi maintained in a 2009 interview that the studio only pursued Spider-Man 4 and had no definitive proposals for further sequels.
-Even so, Sony recruited screenwriter James Vanderbilt to write scripts for a fourth, fifth, and sixth Spider-Man film after initial reports claimed the studio was negotiating with Koepp.
+Even so, Sony recruited screenwriter James Vanderbilt to write scripts for a fourth, fifth, and sixth Spider-Man film in October 2007 and August 2009 after initial reports claimed the studio was negotiating with Koepp.

 The Spider-Man 4 script was rewritten by David Lindsay-Abaire and Gary Ross in November 2008 and October 2009.
 Raimi had been unhappy with Spider-Man 3 and wanted to create a satisfying narrative to conclude the franchise, but found himself at odds with Sony because he was unable to rectify problems in the story within the allotted time.
-They were such that the release was postponed several times to accommodate additional rewrites.
-Ultimately, Raimi withdrew as Spider-Man 4 director, prompting Sony to cancel the film for a reboot in January 2010.
+The problems were such that the release was postponed several times to accommodate changes in the writing.
+Ultimately, Raimi withdrew as Spider-Man 4 director, prompting Sony to cancel the film in January 2010 and begin development of a reboot.
 The media has since publicized information about plot, characters, and casting from interviews conducted with filmmakers involved in the project.
 (Note: Attributed to multiple sources:)

-Following Maguire's appearance in Spider-Man: No Way Home (2021), a fan campaign went viral on Twitter under the hashtag "#MakeRaimiSpiderMan4" calling for the revival of Raimi's Spider-Man franchise.
-Despite support from Dunst and Maguire, Raimi stated that he had no immediate plans for such a project.